iAmAshuSahoo/ember-quick-tutorial/README.md

 * The development server has a feature called live reload - automatically re-compiles everything, and refreshes any open browser pages.
 * In a route's model() method, *you return whatever data you want to make available to the template*.
 If you need to fetch data asynchronously, the model() method supports any library that uses JavaScript Promises.
 * To generate route `ember generate route scientists` creates routes, templates for scientists and add update router for /scientists.
 * To generate component `ember generate component people-list`.
 The @ indicates that @title is an argument that will be passed into the component, which makes it easier to reuse the same component in other parts of the app we are building.
-Add -gc for adding people-list.js file.
+Add `-gc or --with-component-class` for adding people-list.js file. we can always use the component-class generator to add a JavaScript file for a component.
 * Component names - <PeopleList>, based on its name on the file system.
 Please note that the letters P and L are capitalized
 * PeopleList Comp is presentational, takes argument and renders template.
 * In addition to template component has a Javascript file for adding behaviour.